Beachgoers enjoy the sand and surf, highlighting the diverse experiences of a day at the beach.

 How To Get There

 Exact Address: Located in Lapu-Lapu City, Mactan Newtown Beach is approximately a 45-minute to 1-hour drive from Cebu City.
-Bringing your vehicle is recommended, and ample parking space is available.
+Plan to bring your vehicle—there’s plenty of parking available for your convenience.

 Mactan Newtown Beach Information